tchbihsan/CodeFest2024/challenges/Challenge01.md

    - s3:PutObject
    - s3:ListBucket
    - s3:DeleteObject
-3. Now, create the resource to upload the html files below into the s3 bucket.
+3. Next, create the resource to upload the html files below into the s3 bucket.
 These files can be found in the **html** directory.
    - index.html
    - error.html
 4. Proceed to disable the public access block in your s3 bucket.
 5. Lastly, enable the static web hosting option for your s3 bucket.
+6. Now, create another s3 bucket via Terraform instead.

 `Full answer below.
 To remove some parts for participants to figure out themselves`